Good-looking code: tips

-Disclaimer: There’s lots of awesome books regarding OOP and how to write a good code (for example, 99 bottles of OOP, but there are tons of them)!
+Disclaimer: There are lots of awesome books about OOP and how to write good code (for example, 99 bottles of OOP, but there are tons of them)!

 However, books take longer time to read, so here I attempted to compose a list of small but very useful articles which address the most crucial (IMO) problems.